Elnurk/elnurk.github.io/cv.md

 permalink: /cv/
 ---

-# Skills
-(Fill this section with your skill-based CV content)
+_Replace this with a detailed, skill‑based CV once you're ready._